If you need to know how to cancel Glo auto borrow because you are having issues using it, here is a quick guide to help you out.

 I have used both the manual and auto borrow aspects of the service.
 See my experience with the manual Borrow Me Credit here on MobilityArena.com: Borrow Me Credit.

 The delay often means that one still has to get airtime some other way first – and then the system credits your line later after the urgency is past.
-In other words, one is paying for a service that often doesn’t deliver when one needs it.
+In other words, one is paying for a service that regularly doesn’t deliver when one requires it.

 Eventually, I decided to disable the auto recharge feature.
 If I really need to borrow credit, I will do it manually.
 Here’s what to do to opt out of auto borrow.